 Figure 6: Reorder shape(s)

-Figure 7) to make it invisible, click again to toggle the visibility.
+Figure 7.
+Click it again to toggle the visibility.

 Figure 7: Hide/show the shape in the Pane